 Yes, you can it will make the cast iron more compatible with glass top stoves and less chance of damaging your cooking surface when you set a heavy pot on it.

-The heat diffuser is used between any two cookware/glass top stove surfaces to prevent direct contact between them so as not to cause damage through scratching or by leaving metal marks which can be seen after cooking on your glass tops for lengthy periods of time (usually 20 minutes or more).
+The heat diffuser is used between any two cookware/glass top stove surfaces to prevent direct contact between them so as not to cause damage through scratching or by leaving metal marks, which can be seen after cooking on your glass tops for lengthy periods (usually 20 minutes or more).

-The heat diffuser will almost look like an extra layer on top of both pans, but that’s its purpose; to allow condensation from the bottom pan not to drip onto the glass directly above too rapidly causing spotting and possible cracking, which could lead to thermal shock.
+The heat diffuser will almost look like an extra layer on top of both pans.
+However, that’s its purpose: to allow condensation from the bottom pan not to drip onto the glass directly above too rapidly, causing spotting and possible cracking, which could lead to thermal shock.

-High-end cooking appliances: the manufacturers may include a heat diffuser.
-To protect the surface of the stove from small scratches and other adverse effects of a rough exterior on the bottom surface of a pot on a new stove.
+High-end cooking appliances: The manufacturers may include a heat diffuser.
+To protect the surface of the stove from minor scratches and other adverse effects of a rough exterior on the bottom surface of a pot on a new stove.

 Do Cast Iron Skillets Work on Induction Cooktops?